 Following a terrorist attack in the UK, charitable funds may be set up to help people who have been affected.
 For information and advice on the funds raised in response to the London and Manchester attacks please see the Charitable funds page.

-The Department for Work and Pensions (DWP) will set up personalised emergency procedures to support victims of terrorism.
+The Department for Work and Pensions (DWP) may set up personalised emergency procedures to support victims of terrorism.
 Information about this will be available on the DWP GOV.UK pages during an incident.
-Information about what benefits may be available and how to claim benefits is available on GOV.UK.
+Information about what benefits may be available and how to claim is available on GOV.UK.
 Any payments made by the National Emergencies Trust will not affect DWP income-related benefit payments.

 Get more support